vfat-io/tycho-indexer/tycho-client/README.md

 In this mode tycho will not emit any snapshots or state updates, it will only emit newly created component, associated tokens, tvl changes, balance changes and removed components.
 This mode can be turned on via the `--no-state` flag.

+# Hosted Endpoints

+If you wish to use tycho as a service instead of hosting it yourself, the following endpoints are available:

+### PropellerHeads (beta)
+URL: `tycho-beta.propellerheads.xyz/v1`

+Auth-key: Please contact `@AdeelFarouk` on telegram to request a beta auth-key.